jatinchowdhury18/AnalogTapeModel/BUILDING.md

 - libGL
 - libXext
 - libcurl
-- python3 (only if you plan to build LV2)

 ## Building with the GUI Editor
 If you need to make changes to the GUI, you can build the plugin with Foley's Magic Editor attached.
-In `Plugin/CMakeLists.txt`, set `FOLEYS_SHOW_GUI_EDITOR_PALLETTE` equal to 1.
+In `Plugin/modules/CMakeLists.txt`, set `FOLEYS_SHOW_GUI_EDITOR_PALLETTE` equal to 1.